wolfeidau/jsontemplate/README.md

 # jsontemplate [![Go Report Card](https://goreportcard.com/badge/github.com/wolfeidau/jsontemplate)](https://goreportcard.com/report/github.com/wolfeidau/jsontemplate) [![Documentation](https://godoc.org/github.com/wolfeidau/jsontemplate?status.svg)](https://godoc.org/github.com/wolfeidau/jsontemplate)

-This library provides a way to template JSON using paths extracted from another json document.
-This uses [github.com/json-iterator/go](https://github.com/json-iterator/go) to parse the document with marshalling it, only the fields needed are extracted.
-In addition to extracting fields from the current document, it will also attempt to parse and extract fields from a nested JSON document if the path requires.
+This library provides a way to template a [JSON](https://www.json.org/) document using paths extracted from another, typically larger, JSON document.
+This uses [github.com/json-iterator/go](https://github.com/json-iterator/go) to parse the document without marshalling it, only the fields needed are extracted.
+In addition to extracting fields from the source document, it will also attempt to parse and extract fields from nested JSON document, stored in a string field, if the path requires.

+# What can it be used for?

+I use this library to reduce large JSON documents into smaller JSON documents that contain only the data needed for a specific purpose.

+Examples of this are the following:

+* S3 event notifications contain a large JSON payload with details of the event, this can be templated into a smaller JSON payload containing only the data needed by a Lambda function.
+* API Gateway request payloads received by webhooks often contain large JSON payloads, these can be templated into smaller JSON payloads containing only the data needed by a downstream service.

 # Example